 If you observe any long-term chart of any major stock index, you will see that it increases in value.
-There has never been a 20 year period in history when the stock market has not increased in value.
+There has never been a 20-year period when the stock market has not increased in value.

 Stock markets go up because the companies that issue stock continually seek to improve their business, create better products and services, become more efficient, and generate more revenue and profits.
-These activities add value to a company, and it is this continue value increase that increases the value of the stock and, therefore, the value of the stock market.
+These activities add value to a company, and it is this continuous value increase that grows the value of the stock and, therefore, the value of the stock market.

 When Did The Stock Market Crash?